-The information required by this Item 12 will be contained in the Definitive Proxy Statement and is incorporated herein by reference.
+The information required by this Item 12 will be contained in the Definitive Proxy Statement under the captions "Equity Compensation Plan Information" and "Security Ownership of Certain Beneficial Owners and Management" and is incorporated herein by reference.

 Item 13.
 Certain Relationships and Related Transactions, and Director Independence.